Guam Air National Guard’s newest Squadron hits major readiness milestone

 |0

-This work, Guam Air National Guard’s newest Squadron hits major readiness milestone [Image 2 of 2], by Mark Scott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Guam Air National Guard’s newest Squadron hits major readiness milestone, by Mark Scott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.